 If you’ve spent three minutes online lately, you’ve probably seen posts about the newest, cleanest, hottest, healthiest, most life-changing way to eat EVER littering your feeds.
 Wondering whether these trends are on point—or total BS?
-WW’s head of nutrition and wellness expert Jackie London, weighs in:
+WW’s head of nutrition and wellness Jaclyn London, MS, RD, CDN, weighs in:

 1. Low-sugar diet

 What it is: Most low-sugar diets focus on reducing added sugar from your meals.

 Is it healthy?
 Yes.
 Eating a low-sugar diet or simply cutting back on your sugar intake may help you reach your weight-loss and wellness goals and decrease long-term risk of chronic disease, including type II diabetes, heart disease, and some lifestyle-related cancers.